IOCTL Codes

 IOCTL_FD_GET_REMAIN_COUNT

-This function retrieves the remaining data count for the last command.
-In normal cases this will be zero, but may be non-zero if the command was terminated abnormally.
+Notes This function retrieves the remaining data count for the last command.
+In normal cases this will be zero, but may be non-zero if the command was terminated early.

 IOCTL_FD_GET_RESULT